tonysla/Imbalanced-classification_caret_package/README.md

            No  90  15
            Yes 19  33

- Sensitivity & specificity for the imbalanced version
+ Accuracy, sensitivity & specificity for the imbalanced version

         Accuracy : 0.7834
         Sensitivity : 0.8257